 The warning for visitors usually occurs a day after a warning from North Korea, advising foreign governments to evacuate their embassies because their safety couldn't be guaranteed in the event of hostilities.

 Aside from the continual tit for tat between North Korea and the US and the occasional weapons test, Kim Jong Un hasn't really followed through on any threats.
 Consider downloading the South Korean Government's "Emergency Ready" app before you go, just in case there are any new threats.

-With one exception there has been no military activity of significance.
-No massing of troops on the border or activation of hardware.
-The one exception is the shifting of a missile unit to the east coast for another ballistic missile "test" - another reason why Japan has deployed Patriot missiles.
-Tensions also tend to heighten when there are joint US-South Korea exercises.
+So far, there has been no gathering of troops on the border or activation of hardware.
+Tensions usually heighten when there are joint US-South Korea exercises.

-Despite those crazy neighbor style threats from the north, South Koreans tend to go about their lives.
+Despite threats from the north, South Koreans tend to go about their lives.

 There was a show of diplomacy by both Korean nations when athletes competed together at the PyeongChang 2018 Olympic Winter Games.
 Athletes also marched together during the opening ceremony under a unified peninsula flag.
 The last time this happened was in 2002 at the Salt Lake City Winter Olympics.

 Dignitaries including Kim Jong Un's sister made the trip south, the first time anyone from the Kim dynasty has visited its southern neighbor.
-And with opportunities for future talks between the two nations, it raises some hope for more peaceful times on the Korean Peninsula and potential unification.
+With opportunities for future talks between the two nations, it raises some hope for more peaceful times on the Korean Peninsula and potential unification.